Ofgem Sustainability Audits

-The UK has a requirement for 15% of energy to be from renewable sources by 2020 and many organizations are obliged to make a submission to Ofgem under the Renewables Obligation (RO) and Renewables Heat Incentive (RHI) schemes.
+Some organizations are obliged to make a submission to Ofgem under the Renewables Obligation (RO) and Renewables Heat Incentive (RHI) schemes.
 These schemes reward the use of renewables for the generation of electricity and heat respectively and payments are made to organizations that comply with the scheme rules.
 Note that the schemes are closed to New Entrants.

 The RO requires an annual sustainability audit report to be submitted by 30 June, or 31 May for some specific engagements involving bioliquids.